-The QuadTari is currently in-production, and will hopefully be completed by the end of 2020.
+The QuadTari is currently available.
 It allows for 4-player support for new games, or can be used (with supported games) to allow 2 joysticks to connect to the first port, freeing the 2nd port for an AtariVox or SaveKey.

-The following games have QuadTari support for using 4 joysticks:
+The following games have QuadTari support for 4 (or more) players:

 The following games have other QuadTari support: (ie 2 joysticks plus an AtariVox, or other configurations)